leylatheunissen/daily-pennsylvanian-basic-scraper/README.md

 ## Further Information on Files (for Homework)

-### 1. Scraping "Most Read" Instead of Main Headline
+### 1. Scraping "News" Section Instead of Main Headline
-The scraper was modified to target the "Most Read" section instead of the main headline.
-It now finds the most-read article and extracts the headline text.
-This requires multiple steps, first to find the mostRead section, then to find the mostRead item, and then to extract the title of the mostRead item.
+The scraper was modified to target the "News" section instead of the main headline.
+It now finds the first "News" article and extracts the title of the article.
+This requires multiple steps, first to find the News section, then to find the text of the first News article.

 ### 2. Explanation on the Cron Schedule
 The initial cron expression "0 20 * * *" means my job runs at 20:00 UTC every day.
 The modified cron expression "0 8,20 * * *" means that my job runs twice a day, at 8:00 and 20:00 UTC every day.
 In general, the five fields indicate: minute, hour, day of the month, month, and day of the week.